 We all ascend together, swept up by a mysterious and invisible urge.
 Where are we going?
 No one knows.
 Don’t ask, mount higher!
 Perhaps we are going nowhere, perhaps there is no one to pay us the rewarding wages of our lives.
 So much the better!
 For thus may we conquer the last, the greatest of all temptations—that of Hope.[iii]

 I remember being devastated the first time I read those lines.
-I had rejected my religious upbringing, but why couldn’t I have a hope?
+I had rejected my religious upbringing as a youth, but why couldn’t I have hope?
 Why was Kazantzakis taking that from me too?
-His point was that the honest and brave struggle without hope or expectation that they will ever arrive, be anchored, be at home.
+His point was that the honest and brave people struggle without hope or expectation that they will ever arrive, be anchored, be at home.
 Like Ulysses, the only home Kazantzakis found was in the search itself.
 The meaning of life is found in the search and the struggle, not in any hope of success.

 In the prologue of his autobiography, Report to Greco, Kazantzakis claims that we need to go beyond both hope and despair.
 Both expectation of paradise and fear of hell prevent us from focusing on what is in front of us, our heart’s true homeland … the search for meaning itself.
 We ought to be warriors who struggle bravely to create meaning without expecting anything in return.
 Unafraid of the abyss, we should face it bravely and run toward it.
-Ultimately we find joy by taking full responsibility for our lives— joyous in the face of tragedy.
-Life is essentially struggle, and if in the end it judges us we should bravely reply, like Kazantzakis did:
+Ultimately we find joy by taking full responsibility for our lives—joyous in the face of tragedy.
+Life is essentially struggle and, if in the end, it judges us we should bravely reply as Kazantzakis did:

 General, the battle draws to a close and I make my report.
 This is where and how I fought.
 I fell wounded, lost heart, but did not desert.
 Though my teeth clattered from fear, I bound my forehead tightly with a red handkerchief to hide the blood, and ran to the assault.”[iv]